 (b) The definition of ASeries Tranche@ in Section 1.01 is hereby deleted in its entirety and replaced with the following:

-ASeries Tranche@ shall mean the Tranche (as defined in the Facility Agreement) with respect to Series McGarret drawn down on November 15, 2000, with respect to the Series.
+ASeries Tranche@ shall mean the Tranche (as defined in the Facility Agreement) with respect to Series McGarret A C drawn down on November 15, 2000, with respect to the Series.

 (c) The definition of ASeries Certificate@ is hereby deleted in its entirety and replaced by:

-Series Certificate - The Series Certificate (as defined in the Trust Agreement) with respect to Series McGarret issued by the Trust on November 15, 2000 .
+Series Certificate - The Series Certificate (as defined in the Trust Agreement) with respect to Series McGarret A C issued by the Trust on November 15, 2000 .

 (d) The definition of ATotal Return Swap Confirmation@ in Section 1.01 is hereby deleted in its entirety and replaced with the following: